MARRIAGE-BASED GREEN CARD

 • Filing Fees: Vary based on application type (AOS or consular processing).

-Medical Examination Fees: Not included in USCIS fees
+Medical Examination Fees: Not included in USCIS fees.

+Let us walk your immigration journey with you.
 Contact our experienced immigration attorney who can guide you through the process.